Blog

 • Severity of the alleged offense

-• Community safety concerns
+• Public safety concerns

 • Probation or parole status

-DUI Bail Amount in California
+DUI Bail Amounts in California

 Typical Bail Range: $5,000 – $25,000+